danilo-ambrosio/bookstore/README.md

 ### Requirements

-- All infrastructure dependencies are managed by Docker, so it's mandatory to install such tool and keep it up and running.
+All infrastructure dependencies are managed by Docker, so it's mandatory to install such tool and keep it up and running.
 Integration tests also rely on containers.

 ### Out of Scope

 Just a short list of things I couldn't implement due to time constraints:
-- Thorough and more secure authentication/authorization
+- Thorough and more secure authentication/authorization layer
 - Monitoring (logging, meaningful exception messages)
 - Better management of asynchronous components, eventual consistency (DomainEvents pub/sub)
 - Database optimization